Manufacturers are increasingly choosing puncture repair kits over spare tyres. But how do you use them?

 A bottle of sealant

-A speed limit sticker to remind the driver to travel at a certain speed.
-They usually specify speed limits of around 40 mph.
+A speed limit sticker to remind you to stick to a certain speed (usually about 40 mph).

 How do puncture repair kits work?

 The disadvantage of repair kits is that they don’t repair every type of puncture.

 If it’s a small puncture, the repair kit should help.
 But it won't work if your tyre has blown out, or if the wheel structure is damaged.

 You’ll find the kit either under the floor of your boot or in a side panel.